SandraMarquardt/PlantBasedMealsPublication/README.md

 conda create -n mealsEnv python=3 conda activate mealsEnv

-pip install brightway2 pyside2 pyaml futura futura-image wurst bw-recipe-2016
+pip install brightway2 pyside2 pyaml futura futura-image>=0.0.5 wurst bw-recipe-2016
 ```
+> See env_setup.txt for detailed overview of package versions used for this project

 ### 1) Process LCI information

 #### 1.1) Create brightway project containing Ecoinvent and WFLDB

-> Importing WFLDB into Brightway is a complex process which we have compiled into a script, this script creates a project called `EcoWFLDB_DE_ID`, to change this edit the `project_name` variable in the script.
+> Importing WFLDB into Brightway is a complex process which we have compiled into a script, this script creates a project called `EcoWFLDB`, to change this edit the `project_name` variable in the script.

 `cd` to `1_LCI`